tacofoundation/tacofoundation.github.io/docs/specification.md

 The `data` attribute materializes the current view into a TacoDataFrame by executing the query and loading results into memory.
 This is where lazy evaluation ends and data becomes available for operations.

-The `field_schema` attribute returns column schema dictionary from `taco:field_schema` in collection metadata showing available columns and types per hierarchy level.
+The `field_schema` attribute returns a column schema dictionary from `taco:field_schema` in the collection metadata, listing available columns and their types at each hierarchy level.

-The `collection` attribute returns complete COLLECTION.json content with all metadata as dictionary.
+The `collection` attribute returns complete COLLECTION.json content with all metadata as a dictionary.

 **SQL Interface**

-The `sql(query)` method executes SQL query creating new TacoDataset instance with lazy view.
+The `sql(query)` method executes an SQL query, creating a new TacoDataset instance with a lazy view.
 Query not executed immediately, only view created.
-Must use `data` as table name which implementations auto-replace with current view name enabling query chaining.
+Must use `data` as the table name, which implementations auto-replace with the current view name, enabling query chaining.
 Query chaining example in Python:

 ```python
 ds1 = dataset.sql("SELECT * FROM data WHERE cloud_cover < 10")